 Construction Manager & Energy Assessor for Calgary

-Kambo Energy Group and Alberta Ecotrust Foundation have partnered to deliver Alberta's first and only program to help homeowners reduce their energy costs through a combination of education and targeted home upgrades.
+Kambo Energy Group and Alberta Ecotrust Foundation partnered to deliver Alberta's first and only program to help homeowners reduce their energy costs through a combination of education and targeted home upgrades.

 %2010.webp)